sophgo/tpu-mlir/docs/developer_manual/source_en/12_codegen.rst

    BM168X and its related class inheritance relationships in TPU-MLIR

 Only one class exists during a single run (singleton design pattern).
-When this class is initialized, it undergoes: reading the backend dynamic link library, loading functions (setting backend function pointers), initializing instruction data structures, and setting some chip-related parameters like NPU_NUM, L2_SRAM starting address, etc.
+When this class is initialized, it undergoes: reading the backend dynamic link library, loading functions (setting backend function pointers), initializing instruction data structures, and setting some hardware-related parameters like NPU_NUM, L2_SRAM starting address, etc.

 Backend Function Loading
 ----------------